tzhu2001/easy_rez/README.txt

 Easy REZ is a branch of REZ with the following modifications
 1) Cross platform enabled, tested in Linux and Windows
-2) no CMAKE required to release packages
+2) Integration with GIT
-3) Integration with GIT
+3) Release command with ability to save resolved environment into a shell file (toolchain)
-4) Updated rez-release with ability to save resolved environment into a shell file
+4) no CMAKE required to release packages

 How REZ is configured to work with GIT: